karambir/taman/README.md

 - `DISQUS_SITENAME` set this to your Disqus sitename to enable disqus comments in articles

 - `TAGLINE` some text rendered right below the logo

+- Use `canonical_url` var in article markdown file to specify original url of article.

 - To set custom logo and favicon set following in config: